Pprime1/csasm/README.md

 X3.1 - Postgres allows for 10k rows, we store player information in the database whilst they're connected.
 X		This means we are allowed to have (10k - geocache.rows - othertables.rows) players
 X		This should be tracked to whether it is still appropriate

+## code logic explained (in Peter terms)

+(js) index.js is the primary engine (server side)

+(ejs) views/pages/index.ejs is the calling script (client side)

+ejs gets current user location and sends to js (websocket message)

+js gets that location and updates 'players table' and then calculates distance from 'geocaches table' location

+js returns distance and description of the 'geocaches table' locaiton

+ejs receives the returned data and displays it and then re-polls 60 seconds later (?not tested)

+There is also a chat feature currently also implemented (not required)